Joint Sponsorship CEUs & Contact Hours

 The International Association for Continuing Education and Training (IACET) is the founder and guardian of the CEU and determines the criteria for awarding CEUs.
 Corexcel is an authorized provider of the CEU.

-Corexcel has been approved as an Authorized Provider by the International Association for Continuing Education and Training (IACET), 1760 Old Meadow Road, Suite 500, McLean, VA 22102.
-In obtaining this approval, Corexcel has demonstrated that it complies with the ANSI/IACET 1-2007 Standard which is widely recognized as the Standard of good practice internationally.
-As a result of their Authorized Provider membership status, Corexcel is authorized to offer IACET CEUs for its programs that qualify under the ANSI/IACET 1-2007 Standard.
+Corexcel has been accredited as an Authorized Provider by the International Association for Continuing Education and Training (IACET).
+In obtaining this accreditation, Corexcel has demonstrated that it complies with the ANSI/IACET Standard which is recognized internationally as a standard of good practice.
+As a result of their Authorized Provider status, Corexcel is authorized to offer IACET CEUs for its programs that qualify under the ANSI/IACET Standard.

 What organizations accept IACET CEUs?